 Forest E. Witcraft

 Mr. Laset was the quintessential good coach: kind, unselfish, knowledgeable and competitive when necessary.
 He coached me throughout elementary school for cross country running, gymnastics, volleyball, basketball and track.
 We had practices after school every day of the week.
 He was consistently present and consistently good to me.
 Over the decades I have thought of Mr. Laset many times and, every time it has been with fond memories.
 Kelly would say, ‘Marn, give him a call and tell him thank you.’
 I didn’t really think he would remember me.

 But, I searched for him and found a phone number and gave him a call…forty years later from three provinces away.
-I said, ‘this is Martha Valiquette, I am trying to find Lee Laset.’
+I said, ‘this is MMV, I am trying to find Lee Laset.’
 His response:

 ‘How is my best point guard doing today?’

 See, he said exactly the right thing!
 We had a wonderful chat on the phone.
-His memory is fabulous and we laughed about the old days.
+His memory is fabulous and we laughed about the old days of the 70s.
 I thanked him again and again for all of the time and encouragement he gave me way back then.